carsonwolber/carsonwolber/README.md

 -->
 - I'm a Cornell University Junior Studying Computer Science and Economics.

-- Currently, I'm an Economics Research Assistant advised by Professor Ryan Chahrour, and am helping build one of the world's first collegiate Liquid Rocketry Teams through Liquid Propulsion at Cornell (LPC)
+- Currently, I'm an Economics Research Assistant, advised by Professor Ryan Chahrour.
+I'm also busy helping build one of the world's first collegiate Liquid Rocketry Teams through Liquid Propulsion at Cornell (LPC) by managing the team's business and software operations.
-- In 2024 I did my summer internship at Meta with a focus on full stack development and fintech and capped the summer off with the "EconMetrics" project.
-I'm returning to Meta this upcoming summer(2025) as well!
+- In 2024 I completed a summer internship at Meta focusing on full stack development and fintech and capped the summer off with the "EconMetrics" project (viewable on my page!).
+I'm also excited to return to Meta this upcoming summer(2025)!
-- I've previously worked with Professor Ken Birman on the Cascade system where I predominately write low-latency C++.
-Some other things I've done in the past include software engineering for the Ruminant Farm Systems Model with the USDA and being a teaching assistant for CS2800 (discrete structures) and CS3410(computer systems and organization).
+- In the past, I worked with Professor Ken Birman on the Cascade system where I predominately wrote low-latency C++ and tested DCCL, a novel NCCL alternative.
+I've also done software engineering for the Ruminant Farm Systems Model with the USDA and been a teaching assistant for CS2800 (discrete structures) and CS3410(computer systems and organization).
 - I'm interested in compilers, embedded systems, algorithms, statistics, game theory, behavioral economics, macroeconomics, and econometrics.
-- I'm most interested in low-level programming, using languages like C, and C++, And sometimes Assembly / Verilog.
-But I also enjoy using Python, Java, and OCaml among others.
+- I'm proficient in Python, C, C++, OCaml, Assembly(ARM), Java, and Javascript(React).
+But I do most of my work in Python and C.
 - Feel free to reach out if you'd like to work together on something!
 I can be reached at ctw54@cornell.edu